dkruyt/fashionvision/README.md

-# DigitVision
+# FashionVision

-DigitVision is a flask web application built on PyTorch that allows users to interactively train and visualize a neural network for recognizing handwritten digits.
-The app provides an intuitive interface for drawing digits, training the model, and visualizing training metrics such as loss and accuracy.
+FashionVision is a Flask web application built on PyTorch that allows users to interactively train and visualize a neural network for recognizing fashion items.
+The app provides an intuitive interface for uploading or drawing fashion items, training the model, and visualizing various aspects of the neural network and its performance.

 ## Features

 - **Interactive Digit Drawing:** Draw digits on a grid to test the neural network's predictions.
-- **Real-Time Training:** Train the neural network on a dataset of handwritten digits and visualize training progress in real-time.
+- **Real-Time Training:** Train the neural network on the Fashion-MNIST dataset and visualize training progress in real-time.
 - **Metrics Visualization:** View training and validation loss and accuracy in a popup graph.
 - **Model Management:** Save and load trained models for later use.
 - **Hyperparameter Tuning:** Adjust training parameters like learning rate and batch size through the UI.